EricZinda/Perplexity/Backlog.md

             Sorry, did you mean to say something?
             also: USER: I'd like a green thing
                 I don't know the words: 'd, like

-        - You’re going to a restaurant with your son, Johnny, who is vegetarian and too scared to order by himself.
-Get a table and buy lunch for both of you.
-You have 20 dollars in cash.
-            - Should be: You’re in the lobby of a restaurant with your son, Johnny, who is vegetarian and too scared to order by himself.
-Get a table and buy food for both of you.
-You have 20 dollars in cash.

         - USER: menu options --> Waiter: steak is an excellent choice!
         - USER: Free appetizer?
             I don't know the words: appetizer
             Waiter: Can I get you anything besides a menu for you?